chris-clement/Makers-Goals/Week_1.md

 Ties in nicely with the weekly goal of follow an effective debugging process.

+- Speak to the coach on our Boris Bike Challenge 12

+Our code has drifted from the walkthrough suggested solution.

+Interesting to see if our code is right but different or our code is inefficient.

+- Read about the differences between attr reader, attr writer, attr accessor

+To be able to explain the differences to a peer.

 - Progress through the Boris Bike Challenge.

-Aim is to progress through a few more challenges.
+Aim is to progress through 3 more challenges.

 We are with a new partner today so it will be a good experience seeing how others approach the challenges.